vinothkannans/visa-1/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Vinoth Kannan at vinothkannan@vinkas.com.
+If you discover a security vulnerability within Laravel Visa, please send an e-mail to Vinoth Kannan at vinothkannan@vinkas.com.
 All security vulnerabilities will be promptly addressed.

 ## License